-Article 23 Powers
+Article 22 Powers

 - 1. Parliament shall legislate and take decisions. - 2.
 Parliament shall approve international treaties for ratification, except where it has delegated that power to the Presidential Council. - 3.
 Parliament shall elect and oversee the functioning of the Presidential Council. - 4.
-Parliament may by special majority impeach refer to the Supreme Court allegations of impeachment regarding members of the Presidential Council and of organs of the independent institutions, and independent officers, for grave violations of their duties or serious crimes. - 5.
+Parliament may by special majority impeach members of the Presidential Council and of organs of the independent institutions, and independent officers, for grave violations of their duties or serious crimes. - 5.
 Parliament shall adopt the <common state> budget.

-Article 24 Procedure
+Article 23 Procedure

 - 1. Unless otherwise specified, decisions of Parliament need the approval of both Chambers with simple majority of members present and voting, including one quarter of senators present and voting from each <component state>. - 2.
 A special majority comprising at least two fifths of sitting senators from each <component state>, in addition to a simple majority of deputies present and voting, shall be required for: - a.
-Ratification of international agreements on matters which fall within the legislative competence of the <component states>; - Ratification of treaties and adoption of laws and regulations concerning the airspace, continental shelf and territorial waters of Cyprus; - c.
-Adoption of laws and regulations concerning citizenship, immigration, water resources and taxation; - d.
+Ratification of international agreements on matters which fall within the legislative competence of the <component states>;13 - Ratification of treaties and adoption of laws and regulations concerning the airspace, continental shelf and territorial waters of Cyprus; - c.
+Adoption of laws and regulations concerning citizenship, immigration, and taxation; - d.
 Approval of the <common state> budget; - e.
 Election of the Presidential Council; and - f.
 Other matters which specifically require special majority approval pursuant to other provisions of this Constitution. - 3.
 The law shall provide for a conciliation mechanism between the Chambers of Parliament.